MATERIALS TO SUBMIT

 How to write the documents: We especially encourage you to purchase The Professor is In by Karen Kelsky and/or view her blog and write and format your documents as she suggests.
 For additional resources, refer to the website.
 You should also seek out samples from successful colleagues.

 2.)
 Goals for the Job Market Write a brief text in your folder that will help us to better understand your plans and goals on the job market.
 This should include:

 What are your greatest concerns as you think about applying for jobs and about the job market application process?

-What kind of jobs will you be applying to? (liberal arts, visiting, research, public/private)
+What kind of jobs will you be applying to this fall? (liberal arts, visiting, research, public/private, postdocs, alt-ac, other)

 2.)
-Upload a brief text that summarizes your writing habits.
+Upload a brief text that summarizes your writing habits and what you've learned about yourself in the past month from reflective writing.
 Please include:

 What are you discovering about your relationship with writing?
 How would you describe it?

 What are the best times of day for you to write (when you are most alert and have the most energy, creativity and willpower)?
 What are the WORST times of day for you to write (think about how you feel, not your schedule)?